 Each guideline is published on the ESHRE Website and in Human Reproduction.
-The announcement procedure includes an announcement in "Focus on Reproduction", a newsflash on the ESHRE website homepage and a news item in the next digital ESHRE newsletter.
-All participants in the annual ESHRE meeting will be informed about the development and release of new guidelines; all related national societies and patient organizations are informed about the guideline release.
-They are asked to encourage local implementation by, for instance, translations or condensed versions, but they are also offered a website link to the original document.
+The announcement procedure includes a newsflash on the ESHRE website homepage.
+All participants in the annual ESHRE meeting and all related national societies and patient organizations are informed about the update of the RPL guideline.
+The latter are asked to encourage local implementations by, for instance, translations or condensed versions, but they are also offered a website link to the original document.

-Patient versions of the guideline will be developed by a subgroup of the GDG together with patient representatives.
+The patient version of the guideline was updated in line with the update of this document.
 The patient version is a translation of the recommendations in everyday language, with emphasis on questions important to patients.
 It aims to help patients understand the guideline's recommendations and facilitates clinical decision-making.
+The patient version of the guideline is available on the ESHRE website.